Whatever you think you’re looking at; it’s supposed to be a wasp.

 The government sends all kinds of living things into orbit to see what will happen to them in space.
 Does being in space change the structure of a living thing?
 It’s a question we’ve all asked ourselves.
 One of the creatures sent into space are wasps.
 They were supposed to be exposed to radiation for 40 seconds.
 Instead, they were exposed for 40 hours.
 The rocket with the wasps on board goes off course and ends up in the jungle.
 In a place the natives call Green Hell.
 Why is it called Green Hell?
 I don’t know.

 The scientists in charge of the program are Dr. Quent Brady (Jim Davis) (Yes, Jock Ewing from the TV show Dallas) and Dan Morgan (Robert Griffin).
 Six months later the scientists read an article about monsters in Africa.
 Knowing that the radiation exposure could affect the wasps, mutating them, they go to investigate.

 Take for example the plastic wasps in “Green Hell” and the “Robot Monster’s” gorilla suit with the diving helmet head.
 One thing you will not find in “Monster from Green Hell” is the funny campy dialogue that I enjoyed in “Robot Monster”.
-You now know that “Monster from Green Hell” is not even campy it’s pretty much just awful but it does have s few die hard fans.
-If you love stock footage and you’re OK with giant plastic bugs, like I am, than have I got a movie for you.
+You now know that “Monster from Green Hell” is not even campy it’s pretty much just awful, but it does have a few diehard fans.
+If you love stock footage and you’re OK with giant plastic bugs, like I am, then have I got a movie for you.